sr229/katacoda-scenarios/lxd-playground/step3.md

 `lxc exec killercoda -- /bin/bash`{{execute}}

-`exec` might be familiar for you in Docker, you also see that the container's name (`killercoda`) is after exec.
-This is some new syntax that is not the same as Docker's.
+`exec` might be familiar for you in Docker, the difference is that you provide which instance to run the command to after providing what to run.

 if you see the CLI change, that means you're in!